Table of Contents

 Etiology of Symptomatic Parkinson’s Syndrome

-Among others, these groups include intoxications, metabolic diseases, inflammations, vascular causes, and medications.
+The major groups include intoxications, metabolic diseases, inflammations, vascular causes, and medications.

 Examples of toxins, which can lead to symptomatic parkinsonism in the context of intoxication are: manganese, carbon disulfide, mercury and MPTP (1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine).

-An example of a metabolic disease which can lead to symptomatic parkinsonism is Wilson’s disease.
+An example of a metabolic disease that can lead to symptomatic parkinsonism is Wilson’s disease.
 One aspect is that disturbed copper excretion leads to an accumulation of copper in the body, including the CNS.

 Symptoms of Parkinson’s disease